 - Have completed productive postdoctoral research and demonstrated the ability to undertake independent investigator-initiated clinical research.

 - Be an ASCO member or have submitted a membership application with the grant application.
-Visit ASCO Membership to join/renew online.
+To apply for new membership, or to renew an existing membership, go to asco.org/membership.

 - Be able to commit at least 50% of full-time effort in research (applies to total research, not just the proposed project) during the award period.